evidentlyai/evidently/README.md

   <a href="https://twitter.com/EvidentlyAI">Twitter</a>
 </p>

-:new: *Self-host an ML Monitoring interface.
-[QuickStart Tutorial](https://docs.evidentlyai.com/get-started/tutorial-monitoring).*

 # :bar_chart: What is Evidently?

+:new: `Self-host an ML Monitoring interface` -> [QuickStart](https://docs.evidentlyai.com/get-started/tutorial-monitoring)

 Evidently is an open-source Python library for data scientists and ML engineers.
 It helps evaluate, test, and monitor ML models from validation to production.
 It works with tabular, text data and embeddings.